-Lettuce once again flaunts their funky prowess, proving they can take the form of any sub genre of funk on the planet.
+Lettuce once again flaunts their funky prowess, proving they can take the form of any sub genre of funk on the planet on their new ablum Resonate.
 Each of these tracks nods to an iconic genre, idea or artist that have breathed life into the sounds we love today.
 Listeners will find an ode to pivotal musicians like Ndugu Chancler, famous studio drummer, to features with Big Tony Fisher of Trouble Funk.
 This is a very special collection that could not have come at a better time.

 The album kicks off with three classically funky instrumentals, chock full of memorable hornlines, flavorful solos, and a stupendous production value.
 “Blaze,” “Good Morning Mr. Smink” and “NDUGU” are all snappy, precise and detailed tracks, sure to light a fire under your ass.
 Listeners will feel and hear quintessential flavors from the founding mothers and fathers of funk.
 Not too much flair, just a steady flow of good music.